In the News

 "I wanted to create a website devoted to Ivy League minorities.
-Where African Americans, LGBTQ+, Hispanics, people of low economic status, wealthy African Americans, and other minorities could share their stories.
 This is a space devoted to challenging preconceived notions and stereotypes.
-With an ever-changing society, and strong emotions about race, gender, and LGBTQ+ rights, the time was right to create a forum where some of the brightest minorities could share their experiences."
+With an ever-changing society, and strong emotions about race, gender, socioeconomic status, and LGBTQ+ rights, the time was right to create a forum where some of the brightest minorities could share their experiences."

 - Jordan abdur-ra'oof (founder)

 "I had teachers and administrators making assumptions about who I was and who I could be in this world.
 I had peers who made assumptions about where I'd come from and where I was going.
 I didn't expend much energy explaining myself.
 I was a fighter, not an expert in cross-cultural dialogue.
 But at the end of each day, I felt shackled. . ." -Kyonne Rowe

 "While a few of my White peers expressed that they weren’t being nearly as challenged as they’d hoped to be while in-country , I was struggling with my identity as a Black woman in a place that I never thought I would have to. . ." - Ore Afon

 "Many people were not pleased that I was prospering in a white-dominated sport.
 This forced me to always strive to be better than best because it was only then that I would be acknowledged for my efforts to succeed.
 It is this mentality that has carved me into who I am today and what will carry me into my future endeavors. . ."
 Krysten Mayers

 "I am one of three partially black members of my fraternity living in a house dedicated to the accomplishments of white men.
 Don’t get me wrong; I appreciate their contributions to the brotherhood.
 But at the same time, there’s always a little voice in the back of my head telling me that they wouldn’t have accepted me. . ." - Evan Shields